FK Sarajevo: Ownership and finances

 In August 2021 Vincent Tan and Bosnian-American businessman Ismir Mirvić repurchased majority stakes from PVF Investment and Trading, JSC, with the former gaining 60% of club stakes and the prior gaining 30%.
 Mirvić, who was named club president, reestablished the club's supervisory board and formed a new, three-member board of directors.
 In September 2022, Tan and Mirvić renegotiated their majority stakes, each acquiring control of 49.13%.
+In December 2025, Mirvić acquired Tan's remaining shares to become the sole majority owner of the club.

 Sponsorships

 The club’s general sponsor is Turkish Airlines, with which it secured a lucrative four-year contract in 2015, widely regarded as the most profitable sponsorship deal in the history of Bosnian sports.
-In 2022, FK Sarajevo and Turkish Airlines extended their collaboration for the third time by signing a new three-year sponsorship agreement.
+In October 2025, FK Sarajevo and Turkish Airlines extended their collaboration for a fourth time by signing a new four-year sponsorship agreement.
 FK Sarajevo's kit has been manufactured by Adidas since 2023.
 FK Sarajevo also maintains partnerships with several other sponsors and official partners, including Tourism Malaysia, Courtyard by Marriott, Telemach, Meridianbet, Securitas, NLB Group, Mtel Bosnia and Herzegovina, Sarajevska pivara and others.
 As of 2024, the club has an official partnership with Visit Sarajevo and features its logo on the team’s kit.